dandjo/speedometrics/README.md

 ## Import Data with Docker Compose

-To access your host filesystem we created a mountpoint of the host filesystem's root at `/docker-host/`.
+To access your host filesystem we created a mountpoint of the host filesystem root at `/docker-host/`.
 The path to your home directory therefore usually is `/docker-host/home/your-username/`.